Commentaries on

 ACT 5

-Act 5, Scene 1 (373-78, Paulina makes Leontes promise not to remarry without her consent; Florizel and Perdita arrive, reminding Leontes of what might have been; when Polixenes’s messenger accuses Florizel of disobedience, Leontes takes up his cause.)
+Act 5, Scene 1 (373-78, Paulina makes Leontes promise not to remarry without her consent; Florizel and Perdita arrive at the Sicilian court and Leontes, reminiscing on what might have been, welcomes the youngsters; Polixenes and Camillo have also made port at Sicilia, and when the Bohemian king’s messenger accuses Florizel of disobedience, Leontes promises to take up the young man’s cause.)

 Even as Cleomenes is telling Leontes he should forgive himself, Paulina continues to goad Leontes’s conscience: “she you killed / Would be unparalleled” (373, 5.1.15-16).
 Paulina’s main purpose here is to prevent the king from remarrying without her consent, and she is successful in extracting from him a promise not to do so.
 Leontes is not to remarry, she insists, “Unless another / As like Hermione as is her picture / affront his eye…” (375, 5.1.73-75).
 This new wife will of course be older than was Hermione sixteen years ago, says Paulina cryptically.

-Act 5, Scene 2 (379-82, Perdita is revealed as Leontes and Hermione’s daughter; Paulina and Perdita respectively face the loss of Antigonus and Hermione; all eyes turn towards Paulina’s statue of Hermione; Autolycus receives pardon from the newly gentled shepherd and his son.)
+Act 5, Scene 2 (379-82, courtiers inform Autolycus that Perdita has been revealed as the daughter of Leontes and Hermione; at court, Paulina and Perdita respectively face the loss of Antigonus and Hermione; Perdita and the others long to view the statue of Hermione that Paulina has commissioned from the Italian artist Giulio Romano; Autolycus receives pardon from the newly gentled shepherd and his son.)

 Paulina’s deferral of Leontes’s desire for reunion is the last stage of his penance: while he longs to continue viewing the “statue,” Paulina feigns determination to stop him: “No longer shall you gaze on’t, lest your fancy / May think anon it moves” (384, 5.3.60-61).
 But at long last, Leontes, whose mad jealousy made him “see the object as in itself it really was not” (to adapt a line from Oscar Wilde [36]) and who thereby stereotyped, objectified, even killed Hermione in a sense, must be reintroduced to the real woman, now sixteen years older.